 The stage of a cancer describes its size and how far it has spread.
-The results of your tests help your doctors decide on the stage and plan your treatment.
+The results of your tests help your doctors decide on the stage.

 TNM staging system

 - whether the cancer has spread to any lymph nodes (N)